Thermage Candidates and Contraindications

 Less suitable candidates

-A patient with severe laxity — heavy jowls, deep neck banding, substantial mid-face descent — will not be satisfied with Thermage alone.
-The amount of tissue movement they want is in surgical territory rather than non-invasive.
-A discussion of the realistic result range, and of whether Ultherapy might be more appropriate as the non-surgical option, is part of the consultation rather than a push to book the device the patient asked about.
+A patient with severe laxity (heavy jowls, deep neck banding, substantial mid-face descent) will not be satisfied with Thermage alone.
+The amount of tissue movement they want is in surgical territory, not non-invasive.
+A discussion of the realistic result range, and of whether Ultherapy might be more appropriate as the non-surgical option, is part of the consultation, not a push to book the device the patient asked about.

 Patients who have had recent filler or thread procedures in the treatment area benefit from a waiting period before Thermage.
 Heat applied over a hyaluronic acid filler can accelerate breakdown of the filler product, and energy delivered over absorbable threads can interfere with the thread response.
-Timing varies by the specific filler or thread used; this is decided case-by-case.
+Timing varies by the specific filler or thread used, and is decided case-by-case.

 Contraindications

-The contraindications below are categorical rather than case-by-case.
+The contraindications below are categorical, not case-by-case.
 The first three matter specifically because Thermage delivers monopolar radiofrequency.
 The published safety record on eyelid and periorbital treatment (Biesman et al., 2006) and on body-area RF (Anolik et al., 2009) is good when contraindications are respected and the protocol is delivered as designed.

 - Pacemaker or implantable cardioverter defibrillator (ICD).
 Monopolar RF current can interfere with implanted cardiac devices.
 Thermage is not used in patients with these implants.